Karatechop/CarProblems/README.md

 Admin users will have a dashboard displaying all problem submissions awaiting confirmation as well as lists of all users, cars and problems with buttons that allow basic CRUD functionalities.

 ##NOTES
-+ to log in as admin use un: admin, p: pass
++ Log in as admin - use un: admin, p: pass
-+ to log in as user use un: testUser1, p: pass
++ Log in as user - use un: testUser1, p: pass
-+ check 2002 Ford Explorer for best functionality representation
++ Check 2002 Ford Explorer for best functionality representation

-## Current state at chaeckpoint 2
+## Current state at checkpoint 2
 + Bootstrap css
 + Main landing page with login functionality
 + Example car page